 Prefabs boasted fitted kitchens and wardrobes, indoor toilet and bathroom with heated towel rail, constant hot water, a vented heating system – and a fridge!
 Visit the Design page to find out more.

-Apart from the AIROH B2, which was delivered in four sections, most of the prefabs had hundreds, sometimes thousands, of components.
+Apart from the AIROH B2, which was cast in four sections, most of the prefabs were partially prefabricated and had hundreds, sometimes thousands, of components.
 The Arcon MkV comprised 2,500 components, supplied by 145 manufacturers.
 Delivery of the hulls and components was managed by the Ministry of Works in conjunction with large construction companies like Taylor Woodrow and Wimpey.
-A further programme of Swedish timber prefabs adapted to Ministry of Works’ specifiations was undertaken to provide homes in mainly rural areas of England and Wales, with a separate programme for Scotland.
+A further programme of Swedish timber prefabs adapted to Ministry of Works’ specifications was undertaken to provide homes in mainly rural areas of England and Wales, with a separate programme for Scotland.
 You can read about these houses here and see the location list here.

 Prefabs in museums (UK & France)

-Avoncroft Museum of Historic Buildings (Arcon MkV): Chiltern Open Air Museum (Universal) : Eden Camp Museum (Tarran) : Imperial War Museum, Duxford (Uni-seco) : National Museum Wales, St Fagans (Airoh) : Rural Life Centre, Surrey (Arcon MkV) :
+Avoncroft Museum of Historic Buildings (Arcon MkV): Chiltern Open Air Museum (Universal) : Eden Camp Museum (Tarran) : Imperial War Museum, Duxford (Uni-seco) : National Museum of Wales, St Fagans (Airoh) : Rural Life Centre, Surrey (Arcon MkV) : Sandtoft Trolleybus Museum (Tarran) :